The Best Used SUVs in Canada Under $10,000

 Lexus RX

 Ask the average Canadian to name the most reliable SUV they can think of, and we’ll bet the Lexus RX often springs to mind.
 This midsize two-row SUV has a reputation for longevity and relative safety, and AWD is a given.
-You’ll even find hybrids on the used market, and while they won’t be performing as well as when they were new, they’ll likely still save you some money at the pumps.
-The RX is another SUV its owners tend to keep for a long time, so age and mileage counts tend to be on the higher side in this price range.
+You’ll even find hybrids on the used market.
+While they won’t be performing as well in overall fuel efficiency as when they were brand new cars driving off the dealership lot, they’ll likely still save you some money at the pumps.
+The RX is another SUV its owners tend to keep for a long time, so age and kilometre counts tend to be on the higher side in this price range.
 But if you can bide your time, you should be able to find a 15-year-old model with less than 200,000 kilometers on it within our prescribed budget.

 Kia Rondo or Carens